-The firm will use the proceeds to fund further development of its stool-based DNA colorectal cancer screening product.
+The firm expects to use proceeds to fund R&D efforts, including development of its next-generation molecular diagnostics system.

 The company raised about $73.8 million in net proceeds, which will go toward expansion of its facilities and further development of its sequencing technology.

 The company anticipates netting $64.1 million in proceeds from the offering.

 The firm sold 15,686,000 shares of common stock at a price of $2.20 per share.